The happiest people in the world are those who can find ways to turn their passions into lucrative careers.

 10. Sponsorships and Endorsements

-How do you know when you’ve really made it on Twitch?
+How do you know when you’ve made it on Twitch?
 When the brands come to you.

-Advertisers and companies want access to your followers, and they want your vote of confidence.
+Advertisers and companies want access to your followers and your vote of confidence.
 Make them pay for it.

 What was once only in the hands of major companies and broadcasters is now available to everyone; anyone with a smartphone can record, edit, and publish a video.